 -If you use a sign language interpreter or facilitator during your appointment, the DVP has limited funds to reimburse for those services.
 Details here: http://wp.me/P4H7t1-MKK

-Mobile Tour: the mobile trailer can only fit 1 wheelchair user and one non-wheelchair user.
+-Mobile Tour: the mobile trailer can only fit 1 wheelchair user and one non-wheelchair user at this time.

 Each StoryCorps location is unique and all StoryCorps’ locations are wheelchair accessible.
-For questions about the San Francisco StoryBooth contact Geraldine Ah-Sue at 415-557-4211 or email@example.com.
+For any other questions about StoryCorps, contact StoryCorps directly here.

 Questions to Ask

-For a video tour (with captions) of StoryCorps San Francisco and their accessibility features:
+For a video tour of StoryCorps San Francisco and their accessibility features (similar for Chicago/Atlanta):

 Note on Accessibility